-2. Emergency Expedited Procedure
+2. Expedited Procedure

-When the Court determines that there is an immediate need to implement either a new rule or an amendment to an existing rule, including a technical, clarifying, or conforming amendment, the Court may adopt the rule or amendment The Court may adopt a rule necessary to meet any condition of emergency without complying with the procedure set forth in L.R.
+When the Court determines that there is an immediate need to implement either a new rule or an amendment to an existing rule, including a technical, clarifying, or conforming amendment, the Court may adopt the rule or amendment without complying with the procedure set forth in L.R.
 605.1.
-If such an emergency rule or amendment is adopted, public notice of it shall be given promptly after its adoption, and it shall be submitted for public consideration in accordance with L.R.
+If such a rule or amendment is adopted, public notice of it shall be given promptly after its adoption, and it shall be submitted for public consideration in accordance with L.R.
 605.1 during the next regular amendment cycle.